syncfusion-content/fileformat-docs/File-Formats/DocIO/working-with-mail-merge.md

 ## Performing Mail merge for a group

-You can perform Mail merge and append multiple records from data source within a specified region to a template document.For further information, click [here](https://help.syncfusion.com/file-formats/docio/mail-merge/mail-merge-for-group).
+You can perform Mail merge and append multiple records from data source within a specified region to a template document.
+For further information, click [here](https://help.syncfusion.com/file-formats/docio/mail-merge/mail-merge-for-group).

 ## Performing Nested Mail merge for group